Bloody Sunday memorial honors late civil rights giants

 Others spoke via video link or in prerecorded messages.
 President Joe Biden appeared via a prerecorded message in which announced an executive order aimed at promoting voting access.

-“Every eligible voter should be able to vote and have that vote counted,” Biden said in the message.
+“Every eligible voter should be able to vote and have that vote counted,” Biden said.
 “If you have the best ideas, you have nothing to hide.
 Let the people vote.”

-The two newly elected U.S. senators from Georgia — Raphael Warnock and Jon Ossoff — also spoke by video.
-Warnock remembered Lewis, whom he called both a mentor and an inspiration and spoke about the current conflict over voting access.

-“Sadly there are forces at work in our country right now especially in my home state of Georgia who are trying to push back against voting rights,” he said.

 Lowery, a charismatic and fiery preacher, is often considered the dean of the civil rights veterans and led the Southern Christian Leadership Conference.